Calorie Deficit Explained — guide

 Step 1 — Estimate your TDEE.
 Use a TDEE calculator or the Mifflin-St Jeor equation as a starting point.
 This estimates the calories you burn on a typical day, accounting for your activity level.

 Step 2 — Choose your deficit size.
-As a general guide:
+As a general guide for resistance-trained populations:

 Pro Tip